networknt/light-doc/content/en/tool/swagger-cli.md

 #### Script

-The above command line steps are very easy to understand but it is not the most convenient way to bundle and validate yaml files.
-Here is another way that leverage a script in model-config/rest folder.
+The above command line steps are very easy to understand but are not the most convenient way to bundle and validate yaml files.
+Here is another way that leverages a script in model-config/rest folder.

 Note: the script assume that the common definition is defined in common folder and all API